 There are PCI compliant options such as secure credit card vaults that allow you to take down your customer's payment information once and store it securely for future payments.
 The next time a client visits your office or needs to pay over the phone, you can simply charge their card on file.
 It's an easy way to accept a payment that gives you and your client more time back in their day.

-The right payments app is going to be your best friend when it comes to accepting credit card payments on the road, and Helcim’s app not only allows you to process payments, but keeps track of your inventory, and lets you send e-receipts to your customers.
-You can even use it in tandem with a card reader or completely on its own.
+The right payments app is going to be your best friend when it comes to accepting credit card payments on the road, and Helcim's app not only allows you to process payments, but keeps track of your inventory, provides sales insights, keeps track of full and partial payments, and lets you send payments and e-receipts to your customers.

 Ready, get set, go!
 Start accepting credit card payments

 You've read how credit could be the secret ingredient to attracting all the eligible cardholders and "wow-ing" them with your fantastic credit card payment service.
 Plus, now you know what you'll need to get started taking credit cards at your business ASAP.

 There are a few things you have to make sure your business is doing to be eligible for payments.
 That could look like this:

 Prepare your business to be assessed as a low-risk merchant (and get approved) by a payment processor